nateware/constant_record/README.md

 You'll get an `ActiveRecord::ReadOnlyRecord` exception.

+## Associations

+Internally, ActiveRecord tries to do joins to retrieve associations.
+This doesn't work, since the records live in different tables.
+Have no fear, you just need to `include ConstantRecord::Associations` in the ActiveRecord class that is trying to associate to your ConstantRecord class:

+    class Genre < ConstantRecord::Base
+      has_many :song_genres
+      has_many :songs, through: :song_genres

+      data id: 1, name: "Rock",    slug: "rock" data id: 2, name: "Hip-Hop", slug: "hiphop" data id: 3, name: "Pop",     slug: "pop" end

+    class SongGenre < ActiveRecord::Base
+      belongs_to :genre_id
+      belongs_to :song_id
+    end

+    class Song < ActiveRecord::Base
+      include ConstantRecord::Associations  # <-- IMPORTANT
+      has_many :song_genres
+      has_many :songs, through: :song_genres
+    end

+If you forget to do this, you'll get an error like this:

+    irb(main):001:0> @song = Song.first
+    irb(main):002:0> @song.genres
+    ActiveRecord::StatementInvalid: Could not find table 'song_genres'

+It would be great to remove this shim, but I can't currently see a way without monkey-patching the internals of ActiveRecord, which I don't want to do for 17 different reasons.

 ## Auto Constants

 ConstantRecord will also create constants on the fly for you if you have a `name` column.